ava-labs/avalanchego/vms/platformvm/README.md

 - Validators are versioned to support the Warp protocol.
 You can read [here](./docs/validators_versioning.md) details of how the P-chain stores validator set versions.
 - Subnets lifetime is tracked and managed in the P-chain.
 You can read [here](./docs/subnets.md) details of what transactions can be used to affect a Subnet.
 - The P-chain can process different kind of blocks.
 You can read [here](./docs/block_formation_logic.md) details of how blocks have changed across forks.

+Note that you can find details about P-chain transactions list and details [here](https://docs.avax.network/reference/avalanchego/p-chain/txn-format).

+Note that transactions dissemination has been consolidated into an sdk package.
+You can find the relevant code [here](../../network/p2p/).